FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

 ## One final condition

-If you have made it this far...Great!
+If you have made it this far...great!
 You have a fully working example of a VueJS application using FusionAuth.

-The remainder of this article will cover one final condition and improve our existing code.
+The remainder of this article will cover one final scenario as well as improve our existing code.

 ### Authorization vs authentication

 What happens if we create a user in FusionAuth but do not assign them to an application?
 You may notice our ExpressJS server crashes (to recap, screenshots of an assigned user and unassigned user are displayed below).

 #### Unassigned user